Zealandia (wildlife sanctuary): History

 Historically about 60% of the Wellington region was covered with broadleaf forest.
-Karaka, kohekohe, ngaio and nikau trees were common but there were also rata, rewarewa and tawa with occasional podocarps like kahikatea and rimu.
+Karaka, kohekohe, ngaio and nīkau trees were common but there were also rātā, rewarewa and tawa with occasional podocarps like kahikatea and rimu.
 The whole sanctuary valley was covered with this sort of forest until European settlement of the area and the large fires in 1850 and 1860 that cleared the land to be used for farming.
-The lower reservoir, retained by an earth dam, was completed in 1878.
+Following the discovery of alluvial gold in the Kaiwharawhara stream in 1869, there was a small 'gold rush' in the area.
+This was soon replaced by quartz mines, but poor returns and the completion of the waterworks dam in 1873 lead to the end of mining in Karori.
 Parts of the area continued to be farmed up until 1906 when the remaining catchment was purchased for the water works.
 The upper reservoir, retained by a concrete gravity arch dam, was completed in 1908.
 From this point, as the whole valley was a protected water catchment area for Wellington city, the slopes were re-vegetated with introduced trees and the native forest also began regenerating.
 The upper dam was decommissioned as a reservoir about 1991, the lower one in 1997.

 Jim Lynch promoted the idea of a wildlife sanctuary.
 The "Natural Wellington" project identified the reservoir catchment as having special significance because it is a large self-contained habitat suitable for a wide variety of native plants and animals.
 In 1993 a feasibility study was carried out by the Wellington regional and city councils and after public consultation in 1994, the idea of a sanctuary was given the go-ahead.
 The Karori Wildlife Sanctuary Trust was formed in mid-1995 to implement the proposed 'mainland island' wildlife sanctuary.
+The land was transferred from the Greater Wellington Regional Council to Wellington City Council in 2004.
+The Karori Sanctuary Trust became a council-controlled organisation of Wellington City Council in October 2016, and is part-funded by the council.

-The project was featured in The Guardian in 2022.
+In early August 2025, the Royal New Zealand Navy dispatched personnel to conduct a navigational survey of the Zealandia sanctuary's lake.
+The last survey had been done in 2018.